cabal-club/cable/README.md

 each other, such as chat messages, spread across various user-defined channels.
 All of this happens over an encrypted channel between each peer.

-Cable consists of two protocols:
+Cable consists of three protocols:

 1. The [Cable Handshake](./handshake.md), which determines if two peers are compatible and establishes a secure channel between them.
 2. The [Cable Wire Protocol](./wire.md), which allows two peers to request and exchange signed data (*posts*) from each other by their content hashes.
+2. The [Cable Moderation Protocol](./moderation.md), which layers a content moderation system on top of the Cable Wire Protocol.

 Cable is designed to be: